-The two designers were mainly responsible for Zombies Ate my Neighbors and Herc’s Adventures, two smaller arcade titles released by Lucasarts on console.
-They share a lot of similarities, even though they were released years apart and for totally different consoles: they’re 2D action games with an overhead view where the player explores levels (or one big map), shooting enemies and unlocking doors.
-Even among the lesser known Lucasarts titles, they are far from the worse of their library.
+The two designers worked on two Lucasarts console releases, Zombies Ate my Neighbors and Herc’s Adventures.
+The two titles are among the lesser known and celebrated titles by the software house and share a lot of similarities, even though they were released years apart and for totally different consoles.
+They’re both 2D action games with overhead view where the player explores levels (or one big map), shooting enemies and unlocking doors.

 Let’s have a look and see if they’re still worth a try.

 Dawn of the 16 bit arcade shooters

 Designed by Mike Ebert with Dean Sharpe as the lead programmer, Zombies Ate My Neighbors! was originally released in 1993 for both the major 16bit consoles of the time, Super Nintendo and Sega Genesis.

 The player has the option to choose between two characters, Zeke or Julia, leading them through fifty different levels filled with all kinds of horror characters: zombies, mummies, vampires, serial killers with chainsaws, etc. In order for the exit door to appear, a minimum number of neighbors have to be saved; should all of them be killed, it is instant game over.
 Our heroes have a whole arsenal at their disposal, ranging from wacky weapons like a magical fire ankh, bunches of tomatoes or a fire extinguisher that freezes enemies, to more serious ones like a bazooka.
 Each weapon is effective against certain enemies, even though, many of them, like forks or ice creams, are generically useful but never seem to help in a pinch.
 While exploring the level and looking for victims to save, aided by a radar, the player might find keys to open doors, along with chests and cupboards to ransack.